Exploring Treatment Options for Atrial Fibrillation Abroad

 Atrial fibrillation is a form of arrhythmia, which means your heart beats irregularly.

 Normally, the upper chambers (atria) and lower chambers (ventricles) of the heart work in a smooth, coordinated way.
-The electrical signals that tell the heart to beat flow in a precise pattern, allowing the heart to pump efficiently.
-So, while at rest, a healthy heart beats 60 to 100 times per minute.
+The electrical signals tell the heart to beat flow in a precise pattern, allowing the heart to pump efficiently.
+While at rest, a healthy heart beats 60 to 100 times per minute.

 However, in atrial fibrillation (AFib), these signals get disrupted, and the atria start to quiver or "fibrillate" chaotically.
 As a result, the heart rate can be much faster than usual, often beating between 100 and 175 times per minute, with an irregular rhythm.